gtema/openstack/doc/src/osc.md

 **Asynchronous Postconditions**

 A successfully resized server shows a `VERIFY\_RESIZE` status and `finished` migration status.
-If the cloud has configured the [resize\_confirm\_window] (https://docs.openstack.org/nova/latest/configuration/config.html#DEFAULT.r esize_confirm_window) option of the Compute service to a positive value, the Compute service automatically confirms the resize operation after the configured interval.
+If the cloud has configured the [resize_confirm_window](https://docs.openstack.org/nova/latest/configuration/config.html#DEFAULT.resize_confirm_window) option of the Compute service to a positive value, the Compute service automatically confirms the resize operation after the configured interval.

 Normal response codes: 202